West Central Ohio races and issues on November 3rd ballot

 And eight local school districts are asking voters to renew tax levies to continue funding.
 Those are Perry, Spencerville, Ottawa-Glandorf, vantage Career Center, Celina City Schools, McComb, North Baltimore, and Van Buren.

-As for other issue on the ballot, Allen and Auglaize counties will be voting to continue funding for senior citizen programs.
-The City of Van Wert is looking to create a charter commission, and the Brumback library is looking for continues support from voters.
+As for other issues on the ballot, Allen and Auglaize counties will be voting to continue funding for senior citizen programs.
+The City of Van Wert is looking to create a charter commission, and the Brumback library is looking for continuous support from voters.

 Your Hometown Stations will have the results for all of these races and issue and more during our election night coverage on Tuesday.